perlreview/perl_docker_images/README.md

 testing without having to install anything.

-Additionally, all layers are available to anyone for any purpose, You might start with the perl layer and augment it however you like
+Additionally, all layers are available to anyone for any purpose, You might start with the perl layer and augment it however you like.

+## Donations

+It costs a tiny amount to provide this:

+* Docker Hub organization is $17/month
+* GitHub Actions builds will probably be couple bucks.

 ## License